Sakshii-27/Bloom-Quest/README.md

 ### Prerequisites
 *   Node.js 18+ installed
-*   MongoDB installed locally or a MongoDB Atlas connection string
+*   **MongoDB**: You must have a MongoDB instance acting running (either a local installation or a cloud Atlas cluster) for the connection string to work.

 ### Installation